commitdev/zero-backend-go/README.md

 ### Frontend Repo

-The corresponding frontend for this app is [zero-deployable-react-frontend][zero-frontend].
+The corresponding frontend for this app is [zero-frontend-react][zero-frontend].

 ## Other links
 Project board: [zenhub][zenhub-board]